Dee-Des/all-dublin-camera-club/README.md

-Camera Club
+All Dublin Camera Club

-Camera Club is a site that hopes to help motivate people to meet up for photography on a regular basis in Dublin, Ireland.
+All Dublin Camera Club is a site that hopes to help motivate people to meet up for photography on a regular basis in Dublin, Ireland.
 The site will be targeted toward photographers and photography enthusiasts who are looking for a way to socialise and enjoy photography at the same time.
-Camera Club will be useful for photographers and photography enthusiasts to see when and where they should be able to join the camera club club.
+All Dublin Camera Club will be useful for photographers and photography enthusiasts to see when and where they should be able to join the All Dublin Camera Club.

 Responsice Mockup